tlovett1/custom-contact-forms/README.md

 * `Internal Slug` - Every field in a form must have a unique slug.
 Slugs are auto-generated to make your life easier.
 This makes it easier to develop with CCF.
 * `Label` - A label shows up above a field and is visible to the form user.
+* `Description` - A description shows up below a field and is visible to the form user.
 * `Initial Value` - A fields value upon loading the form.
 * `Required` - Required fields must be filled out for a form to be submitted.
 * `Class Name` - You can manually add classes to a fields wrapper element.